mobeigi/aoc-kotlin/README.md

-# aoc-kotlin
+# Advent of Code (Kotlin)

-Welcome to the Advent of Code[^aoc] Kotlin project created by [mobeigi][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.
+Solutions to the Advent of Code[^aoc] for [mobeigi][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.

-In this repository, mobeigi is about to provide solutions for the puzzles using [Kotlin][kotlin] language.

-If you're stuck with Kotlin-specific questions or anything related to this template, check out the following resources:

-- [Kotlin docs][docs]
-- [Kotlin Slack][slack]
-- Template [issue tracker][issues]
+![][file:cover]

 [^aoc]:
 [Advent of Code][aoc] – An annual event of Christmas-oriented programming challenges started December 2015.
 Every year since then, beginning on the first day of December, a programming puzzle is published every day for twenty-five days.
 You can solve the puzzle and provide an answer using the language of your choice.

 [aoc]: https://adventofcode.com
 [docs]: https://kotlinlang.org/docs/home.html